 TGax Editor: Please update the 6th, 7th & 8th paragraph in this clause shown below:

 The HE AP may include the UORA Parameter Set element (see 9.4.2.244 (UL OFDMA-based Random Access (UORA) Parameter Set element) in Management frames that it transmits.
 The AP shall indicate the range of OFDMA contention window (OCW) in the UORA Parameter Set element for non-AP STAs(#16592) to initiate random access following the Trigger frame transmission.

-An HE BSS belonging to a Multiple BSSID set (see 11.11.14 (Multiple BSSID set)) may advertise OCW Range values via the UORA Parameter Set element carried in the Management frames sent by the transmitted BSSID.
-An HE AP may include the UORA Parameter Set element in a nontransmitted BSSID profile carried in the Multiple BSSID element (see 9.4.2.45 (Multiple BSSID element)) to provide different OCW Range values for non-AP STAs(#16592) associated with that nontransmitted BSSID.
+An AP corresponding to a nontransmitted BSSID in a multiple BSSID set shall follow the rules in 11.1.3.8.4 (Inheritance of element values).

 NOTE—An AP with dot11MultiBSSIDImplemented(19/0028r4) set to true can allocate RA-RUs to non-AP STAs associated with different BSSIDs in the set by transmitting a DL MU PPDU carrying BSS specific broadcast RUs (see 26.5.1.2 (RU addressing in an HE MU PPDU)) with an A-MPDU in each RU carrying a Trigger frame with at least one User Info field with the AID12 set to 0.(#16540)(18/1812r2)

 A non-AP HE STA(#16592) shall maintain an internal OCW and an internal OBO counter.
 OCW is an integer in the range OCWmin to OCWmax.
-A non-AP HE STA shall obtain OCWmin and OCWmax from the most recently received UORA Parameter Set element carried in a Beacon, Probe Response or (Re)Association frame transmitted by its associated AP unless the non-AP HE STA is associated with a nontransmitted BSSID of a multiple BSSID set, in which case it shall determine OCWmin and OCWmax by following the rules in 11.1.3.8 (Multiple BSSID procedure).(19/0028r4)
+A non-AP HE STA shall obtain OCWmin and OCWmax from the most recently received UORA Parameter Set element carried in a Beacon, Probe Response or (Re)Association frame transmitted by its associated AP unless the non-AP HE STA is associated with a nontransmitted BSSID of a multiple BSSID set, in which case it shall determine OCWmin and OCWmax by following the rules in 11.1.3.8.4 (Inheritance of element values).(19/0028r4)

 STA behavior[21075, 21076]